Behaviour, Speech-Language, Occupational Therapy - Waterloo

 Free Developmental Screening: Waterloo

 Monarch House is pleased to offer free developmental screening clinics.
-This monthly clinic is a free of charge, drop-in service for parents to address questions and/or concerns regarding their child’s development.
+This monthly clinic is a free of charge, 15 minute service for parents to address questions and/or concerns regarding their child’s development.

-The results of screening are discussed with parents and are meant to indicate which areas are following typical development and which areas should be monitored more closely or require further assessment.
-The aim is to either support or refute your concerns and advise if a formal assessment is required.
+The results of screening are discussed with parents and are meant to indicate which areas are following typical development and others which should be monitored more closely or require further assessment.

 Last Thursday of each month: